 Marcus: If it took more than one shot, then you weren't using a Jakobs.

 Identical Ancestors: Throughout the games are portraits of what seem to be Marcus' ancestors, all of them named Marcus and all of them identical save for either different hats or hair.

 Jerkass: Customer demanding a refund on a "faulty" weapon?
-He shoots them in the leg with said weapon and comments on how it looks fine to him.
+He shoots him in the leg with said weapon and comments that it seems to work just fine.

 Porn Stash: In the second game, he sends the players to retrieve his most valuable treasure lost after Sanctuary takes flight, which turns out to be dirty pictures of Moxxi.
 You're then given the option to either bring them back to Marcus or to Moxxi... who plans to post them online.

-The Scrooge: NOTORIOUSLY cheap.
-He'd rather shoot you than give you a refund (although, to be fair, his merchandise IS reliable), and it takes a titanic event to actually make him pull money out of his pocket (usually some kind of business deal that'd make him lose MORE money if unresolved).
-In the second game, he gives change wrong to a customer and sends you on a mission to get the excess change back.
+The Scrooge: Notoriously cheap.
+He'd rather test allegedly faulty merchandise on you than give you a refund (although, to be fair, his merchandise is reliable), and it takes a titanic event to actually make him pull money out of his pocket (usually some kind of business deal that'd make him lose more money if unresolved).
+In the second game, he gives the wrong change to a customer and sends you on a mission to get the excess change back.
 How much change?
-Nine dollars. (and this is for a sale where he conned the guy out of two million dollars!)
+Nine dollars.
+(And this is for a sale where he conned the guy out of two million dollars.)
 He pays you tons of money to get his nine dollars back, but that's business.
 He also sends you on a mission to reclaim refund checks he wrote while drunk before they're sent.

 The Storyteller: Aside from being an arms dealer (and bus driver), Marcus is the resident storyteller who narrates the stories of the Vault Hunters to kids.
 According to the ending of Captain Scarlett and her Pirate's Booty, he's training a kid to take up his mantle.